 Materials.
 All the chemicals were purchased from Sigma-Aldrich and used as received without further purification.

 Preparing PAM with Pb nanoclusters.
 A PAM was fabricated on a flattened aluminum substrate.
 Then we used a two-step hard anodization process to prepare PAM with 20 μm thickness. ~100 nm channel diameter and ~200 nm pitch between the nanowires.
 Both the anodization processes were performed in 0.1 M oxalic acid aqueous solutions.
-The voltage gradually increased to 80 V, and then stayed at 80 V for 1 hour.
-The first anodization layer was etched away in a mixture of phosphoric acid (6 wt% H3PO4 and 1.8 wt% CrO3) at 98 °C for 1 hour.
+The voltage gradually increased to 80 V, and then stayed at 80 V for 1 h.
+The first anodization layer was etched away in a mixture of phosphoric acid (6 wt% H3PO4 and 1.8 wt% CrO3) at 98 °C for 1 h.
 Pb nanoclusters were deposited at the bottom of the PAM channels via a barrier thinning and following electrochemical deposition processes.
-Barrier thinning is a voltage-ramping-down (from 80 V to 4 V) process that was carried out to thin down the barrier layer at the bottom of PAM nanochannels.
+Barrier thinning is a voltage-ramping-down (from 80 to 4 V) process that was carried out to thin down the barrier layer at the bottom of PAM nanochannels.
 Subsequently, the PAM with Pb nanoclusters was lifted off from the aluminum substrate via a wet etch process in HgCl2 solution.

 Perovskite nanowire array growth.
 The CsPbI3 nanowire array was grown by a two-zone chemical vapor deposition (CVD) process.
-The source was prepared by mixing CsI and PbI2 powder with a molar ratio of 3 : 1 and annealed at 450 °C in high- purity Ar gas (99.999%) for 1 h.
+The source was prepared by mixing CsI and PbI2 powder with a molar ratio of 3 : 1 and annealed at 450 ℃ in high- purity Ar gas (99.999%) for 1 h.
 The CVD process was conducted in a vacuum environment with a pressure of 0.55 torr.
-10 g source was heated to 460 °C and the source vapor was carried by 120 sccm high purity Ar gas (99.999%).
-The reaction happened at 370 °C for 5 h with 20 min temperature rising time.
+10 g source was heated to 460 ℃ and the source vapor was carried by 120 sccm high purity Ar gas (99.999%).
+The reaction happened at 370 ℃ for 5 h with 20 min temperature rising time.